 Only during the Semester program, this course aims to facilitate the cultural and linguistic integration of students in Granada.
 For this reason, BSA will organize meetings, activities and reflective essays that they will have to complete during the semester.

-During the first weeks in Granada, students will take an Intensive Spanish course at the CLM in preparation to the placement test.
+During the first weeks in Granada, students will take an Intensive Spanish course at the CLM in preparation for the classes for the rest of the semester.
 In addition, tours and cultural activities during those weeks will help them to get to know the culture of Spain.
 The meetings will inform students about all aspects concerning their life in Granada: classes, internships, accommodation, health and security, trips… BSA will also explain the activities and options for experiential learning that are also included in this courese.
 For instance, the fact that students will have to spend one hour a week in a group.
 This group can be a social work organization, sport team, or artistic group..

 Students will have individual meetings and intercultural group sessions during the semester to assimilate the whole process of integration.
 A final result of the overall experience will be shared in a final presentation.

 This program is open to students of all levels of Spanish who wish to concentrate on improving their reading, writing and speaking skills.
-Students receive four hours of Spanish language instruction daily.
+Students receive four hours of Spanish language instruction daily, making a total of 200 hours of class in the Fall and 280 hours in the Spring semester.
 All beginning level students will be required to take this option.
-This program can be taken at both semester program, and in the summer program for 6sh/credits.
+This program can be taken at both semester program, and in the summer program.
+I

 This program is for students who have typically completed the third or fourth semester of a college-level Spanish course (3 semester hours per course).
 Students at this level are required to take two Spanish language courses.
 Besides, they complete their schedule with two or three other courses offered through the Curso de Lengua Cultura y Española.
 (One course offered can be a foreign language such as Arabic, Italian, French, etc. Or an Internship in Education or Social Work).
-Take a look at the courses here.
+This said, students spend 45 hours of class instruction per course.
+Take a look at the options here.

 This program is for students who typically have completed the fifth or sixth semester or higher of a college-level Spanish course (3 semester hours per course).
 Students must take a Spanish language course, and then choose three or four courses from the Estudios Hispánicos offerings.
 (One course offered can be a foreign language such as Arabic, Italian, French, etc. Or an Internship in Education, Social Work, Shadowing in Hospitals or Business).
+As in the previous program, students spend 45 hours of class instruction per course.
 Check the list of courses here.

 Also, the students who are at a high advanced level may choose one or two courses from the University of Granada, and complete their schedule with courses from the Estudios Hispánicos offerings.